Florida’s Definition of DUI

 Florida law also provides for an alternative way that the prosecutor can prove that the driver was DUI if the driver’s breath or blood alcohol concentration is over .08 (often called “DUBAL” or DUI “per se”).

 Under this alternative theory, the prosecutor does not have to prove that the driver’s normal faculties were necessarily impaired.

 Attorney for DUI in Tampa, FL

-If you were arrested in the greater Tampa Bay area then contact an experienced DUI attorney at Sammis Law Firm.
+If you were arrested in the greater Tampa Bay area then contact an experienced DUI attorney in Tampa, FL, at Sammis Law Firm.
 We welcome your calls to discuss your case and the best strategy for your defense.